Semperis/HiddenConsentGrant/README.md

 This code exploits the hidden consent grant attack which leverages the Directory.ReadWrite.all application permission.

+## Pre-requirements
+1. Create certificate and private key (or use the given pair of certificate and key from the repository).

 ## Usage

 1. Run the tool